Urnayr: Biography

 The Treaty of Nisibis in 299 between the Sasanian King of Kings (shahanshah) Narseh (r.
 293–303) and the Roman emperor Diocletian had ended disastrously for the Sasanians, who ceded them huge chunks of their territory, including the Caucasian kingdoms of Armenia and Iberia.
 The Sasanians would not take part in the political affairs of the Caucasus for almost 40 years.

 The modern historian Murtazali Gadjiev argues that it was during this period the Arsacids gained the kingship of Albania, by being appointed as proxies by the Romans in order to gain complete control over the Caucasus.
 In the 330s, a reinvigorated Iran re-entered the Caucasian political scene, forcing the Arsacid Albanian king Vachagan I (or Vache I) to acknowledge Sasanian suzerainty.
 Urnayr, whose mother was a Sasanian princess, enjoyed good relations with the Sasanian shahanshah Shapur II (r.
 309–379), whose daughter he was given in marriage.
 The later Arsacid Albanian king Aswagen (r.
 415–440) was most likely their son.
 Urnayr fought alongside Shapur II at the battle of Bagrevand in 372, where he was injured by the Armenian general Mushegh I Mamikonian, who spared him.
 When Urnayr returned to Albania, he sent a message to Mushegh thanking him for sparing his life, and also informed him of a surprise attack planned by Shapur II.
 Urnayr was succeeded by Vachagan II in c.
 375.

 Conversion to Christianity

 According to a legend, Urnayr accepted Christianity as state religion of Caucasian Albania in 313 thanks to efforts of Tiridates III of Armenia and Gregory the Illuminator.
 However, researchers Wolfgang Schulze, Zaza Alexidze and Jost Gippert argued this is unlikely given Urnayr's political career, as well as his contemporariness with Pap of Armenia.
-It is most likely a later addition to tradition.
-Therefore circumstances of his conversion is mystery.
+It is most likely a later addition to the tradition.